mrredbit/tier2-visa-sponsor-highlight/readme.md

+# (This project is not actively maintained, and the sponsored list is not updated since Mar 8, 2017)

 ### A Chrome plugin to highlight companies who has sponsored tier-2 visa in the past.

 For those people who need visa to work in UK.
 This Chrome plugin is to highlight companies who has sponsored tier-2 visa in the past, so that user can prioritise his job hunting.